Arming teachers: History

 The idea of arming teachers was considered after the 1999 Columbine High School massacre.
 In 2011, a proposal to arm teachers was made in response to an Omaha, Nebraska, school shooting in which a student killed the vice principal and then committed suicide.
 A measure was proposed by Nebraska state senator Mark R. Christensen to allow concealed handguns in schools for security guards, administrators and teachers, but it did not pass the legislature.

 The idea gained popularity after the 2012 Sandy Hook Elementary School shooting in Newtown, Connecticut.
 Following the shooting, some schools began allowing teachers to carry firearms.
 Notably, the Sidney City School District in Sidney, Ohio, voted to arm teachers and began implementing an armed-response program.

+In 2013, Texas passed the Law for School Marshals, a solution towards the growing gun violence issues.
+Not all schools have decided to implement a School Marshal, but those that have require being employed by the school, a valid License to Carry, must pass a psych exam, and complete an 80 hour training course.

 The concept of arming teachers entered the public eye following the 2018 Stoneman Douglas High School shooting, in which 17 people were fatally shot; meeting with students and parents at a gun reform event, President Donald Trump suggested the idea of arming educators.
 Republican politicians in the United States soon expressed their support for arming teachers afterwards, including Betty Olson, Francis Rooney, Michael Speciale, and Betsy DeVos.

 The topic of arming teachers resurfaced following the 2022 Robb Elementary School shooting, with Republican lawmakers pushing the idea.